LijunRuan-ZJLG/bubbly-flow-images-prediction/README.md

-# Developed-an-improved-one-hot-encoding-method-for-bubbly-flow-image-prediction-generation-under-continuable velocities
+# Developed an improved one-hot encoding method for bubbly flow image prediction generation under continuous superficial gas velocities

-In this paper, we proposed an improved one-hot method to achieve bubbly images generation at continuable superficial gas velocities.
+In this paper, we proposed an improved one-hot method to achieve bubbly images generation under continuous superficial gas velocities.

 ## Resouces

-The weight file of the pretrained prediction model and the detector can be found on [Google Drive](https://drive.google.com/drive/folders/1yabGWhDVhZF-wJRkcB1fvQlKVyysC5Vf?usp=sharing)
+The weight files of the pretrained prediction model and the detector can be found on [Google Drive](https://drive.google.com/drive/folders/1yabGWhDVhZF-wJRkcB1fvQlKVyysC5Vf?usp=sharing)

 ## System requirement
 * Python 3.5.2